DavidOgalo/Backend-Infrastructure-Toolkit/components/log-analytics/log-analytics-engine/README.md

 ---

+## System Design & Architecture

+For a comprehensive overview of the system architecture, design rationale, integration points and deployment reference see [System Design Document](./system_design.md).

+---

 ## Overview

 The **Log Analytics Engine** is a Python-based system for ingesting, indexing, querying, and analyzing logs in real time.
 It supports multi-indexing (by time, level, source, and keyword), advanced filtering, and a flexible alerting system.
 The engine is thread-safe, highly extensible, and suitable for both real-time and batch log analytics in modern backend environments.